-The GDC Expo showcases the latest game development tools and services from 550 leading technology companies such as Amazon, Google, Intel, Nvidia, Oculus, Sony, and Unreal Engine.
-Attendees can use GDC Connect business matchmaking to set up meetings and explore new partnerships and business opportunities.
+- The GDC Expo showcases the latest game development tools and services from leading technology companies such as Amazon, Epic, Google, Intel, Nvidia, Oculus, and Sony.

 History of GDC

-The Game Developers Conference began as an informal gathering of 25 developers in the living room of a notable game designer.
-Initially focused on computer games, GDC has grown and diversified along with the game industry to include a variety of platforms including consoles, mobile & handheld devices, tablets, online, and computer games and is expanding into the emerging VR and AR space for games and entertainment.
+The Game Developers Conference began as an informal gathering of 25 developers in the living room of game designer Chris Crawford.
+Initially focused on computer games, GDC has grown and diversified along with the game industry to include a variety of platforms including consoles, mobile and handheld devices, tablets, online, and computer games and is expanding into the emerging VR and AR space for games and entertainment.
 In 2016, GDC commemorated the 30th edition of the conference.
-From year to year, GDC continues to define market innovations and provide insight into the future of games.
+Year after year, GDC continues to define market innovations and provide insight into the future of games.